greenelab/deep-review/manuscript.md

 Johansson et al.
 [@173ftiSzF] use deep neural networks to create representation models for covariates that capture nonlinear effects and show significant performance improvements over existing models.
 In a less formal approach, Kale et al.
-[@FUIfIdE] first create a deep neural network to model clinical time series and then analyze the relationship of the hidden features to the output using a causal approach.
+[@1GRT18Tt2] first create a deep neural network to model clinical time series and then analyze the relationship of the hidden features to the output using a causal approach.

 A common challenge for deep learning is the interpretability of the models and their predictions.
 The task of clinical decision making is necessarily risk-averse, so model interpretability is key.